slimndap/wp-theatre/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CZERCBG5SUGQW

 A free plugin to publish your events on a WordPress website.
-Perfect for theaters, clubs, cinemas and festivals.
+Perfect for theaters, music venue, sports clubs, cinemas and festivals.

 == Description ==

+With the Theater for WordPress plugin it is possible to manage and publish _events_ that have one of more _dates_.

 __Features__
 - Show events, concerts, movies or matches on your WordPress website.